Chelsea shakes off blues with customary win over Tottenham

 What helped Conte slightly was Arsenal being held 0-0 by Burnley on Sunday.
 Arsenal did move above Tottenham into sixth place on goal difference but having played an extra game.

 Tottenham couldn’t recreate the drama from Wednesday night when two stoppage-time goals turned around a game at Leicester to win.
-And Leicester disappointed again on Sunday, drawing 1-1 with Brighton.
+And Leicester disappointed again on Sunday after Danny Welbeck’s downward header in 82nd gave Brighton a 1-1 draw by canceling out Patson Daka’s strike.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports